osmandapp/web/main/docs/user/start-with/download-maps.md

-Download maps is a necessarily action for further using map and navigation in offline mode.
-Maps can be downloaded both by browsing through the regions list from the main menu and by clicking on the needed territory on the map
+Downloading maps is a necessary action for further use of maps and offline navigation.
+You can download maps by viewing the list of regions in the main menu or by clicking on the desired area on the map.

-Application is not properly functional without offline maps which are not distributed within application.
-Even though application supports [Vector maps](../map/vector-maps.md) and  [Raster maps](../map/raster-maps.md), it is highly recommend to start with Offline Vector Maps to get all features properly functioning such as [Search](../search/index.md), [Navigation](../navigation/index.md),  [Context menu](../map/map-context-menu.md).
+The application can not function normally without offline maps, which are not distributed in the application.
+Although the application supports [Vector maps](../map/vector-maps.md) and [Raster maps](../map/raster-maps.md), it is highly recommended that you start working with Offline Vector Maps so that all functions such as search, [Search](../search/index.md), [Navigation](../navigation/index.md),  [Context menu](../map/map-context-menu.md).

 ## Download - First Screen

-When the app is launched for the first time, it suggests to download the map based on your internet location.
-It could be not correctly detected in case you are using VPN and it's possible to select another map region.
+When you first launch the app, it suggests downloading a map based on your Internet location.
+If you are using a VPN, this may not be detected correctly, so you can select a different map region.

 **Note**: World map.
+Older versions of OsmAnd (< 3.8) offer a downloadable World map, so you can browse the map on a planetary scale.
+In newer versions of OsmAnd: a small "Mini World Overview Map" is packaged inside the app.
+A larger "World Overview Map," which contains more detailed information about the worldwide, can be downloaded.

+**Note**: World map.
 Old versions of OsmAnd (< 3.8) suggest to download World map, so you could browse the map on the planet level zoom.
 In new OsmAnd versions: small "Mini world overview map" is packaged inside the app.
-There is a large "World overview map" available to download which contains more details worldwide but it is also provided with detailed maps.
+You can download a large "World Overview Map" which contains more detailed information about the worldwide, but it is also provided with detailed maps.

 ![Download map](@site/static/img/settings/download_map.png)

 ## Download - Main menu

-You can download new maps and manage already downloaded maps via Main menu:
+YYou can download new maps and manage already downloaded maps through the Main Menu:

 <Translate android="true" ids="android_button_seq"/> <Translate android="true" ids="shared_string_menu,welmode_download_maps"/>